dustinpfister/blog_posts/_posts/nodejs-crypto-create-cipher.md

 Depending on your experience with node, the crypto module, and the version of node that you are using.
 The createCipher method might be a good starting point because of the ease of making a key.
 The reason why is I just need to give a password and then the createCipher method makes a key and iv value for me based off of that password.
 However this is also its downfall as well, and the CreateCipheriv method gives a greater deal of control over these values.
 So in any kind of actual professional software package it would be a better move to go with that method.
 I have a corresponding [post on the CreateCipheriv](/2018/08/16/nodejs-crypto-create-cipher-iv/) that might be worth checking out.

 ## 2 - The Node Crypto CreateCipher basic example using the update and final methods

+The create cipher method can be used by just passing the algorithm that you want to use as the first argument followed by a password.
+The update and final methods can then be used as a way to create an encrypted string using the given algorithm and password.

 ```js
 let crypto = require('crypto'),